 How has your style changed over the years?
 If yes, could you explain why?

-I believe that I have changed since the conceptualisme to the total abstraction.
+I believe that I have changed since the conceptualism to the total abstraction.
 I think that the abstraction is the perfect base to the expression of sentiments and feelings.
 What is represented in this artwork ?
 Beauty , fear, joy or passion but all in their purest forms.
 This is the power of total abstraction.
-I have changed because all artist walk to freedom, and total abstraction is the purest expression of freedom in art.
+I have changed because all artists walk to freedom, and total abstraction is the purest expression of freedom in art.